ContactEngineering/topobank-stack-development/README.rst

 The rest of the settings should be fine as default for development.

-Register a Public API Client ............................
+Register a public API client ............................

 You need to register a public API client on the ORCID website